The Melchizedek Priest King FactorWritten by Moriel Administrator

 However, the knowledge of El, like the creation God of Babylon, experienced much corruption.
 El was said in some texts to have created other gods by procreation" (p.25 -26) underline mine.

 We see Kikawa trying to legitimize paganism and putting his special spin on it.
 Kikawa calls Melchizedek a Canaanite Priest and says "El was the highest God in the Canaanite pantheon".
-If a god is part of the pantheon, then he is not the true god.
+If a god is part of a pantheon, then he is not the true god.

 Richardson writes: This Canaanite "king of righteousness," according to the author of Genesis, doubled also as "priest of [El Elyon"—"God Most High" (Gen. 14:18).
 Who was El Elyon?
 Both El and Elyon were Canaanite names for Yahweh Himself" (p.
 29-30 Eternity in their Hearts)